 RemedyBlox Staff Training Workshops help employers and employees readily recognize if an employee might be battling a behavior addiction or substance abuse and how to positively motivate and encourage they seek help to end the downward spiral of emotional, physical and financial despair.

 To learn more and to view list of employee training workshops currently being offered by our SMES in addiction and recovery - please CLICK on TAB below.

-At RemedyBlox offer we deliver engaging public talks and seminars about various behavior addictions and substance abuse to special interest groups and for members of the general public at public community events and public forums.
+At RemedyBlox offer we deliver engaging public talks and online seminars about various behavior addictions and substance abuse to special interest groups and for members of the general public at public community events and public forums.

 The purpose of our public educational platforms on addiction recovery is to spread public awareness and also open the dialogue to dispel common misconceptions - especial behavior addictions that often go unnoticed until such time that the addict finds themselves hitting rock bottom with dire consequences affecting them and everyone else around them.